Dhara-95/bank_tech_test/README.md

 ```

 ### Run Code in REPL
-To open the REPL:
+To open IRB:
 ```
 $ irb
 ```

-To exit the REPL:
+To quit IRB:
 ```
 $ exit
 ```